These are the only things you need to do to effectively market your home:

 Holding an open house can’t hurt, and it doesn’t require any special knowledge.
 So if you think you should do it, go ahead and knock yourself out.
 Holding an open house can be a nice social event to meet your neighbors, and satisfies their curiosity.
 Beyond that, it’s a waste of time.

-The majority of homes sold with newspaper ads are by professional investors.
-Newspaper classified ad columns tend to be filled with investor ads with headings like “$0 down”, “Owner financing”, “Lease Option”, “Bad credit ok”, “$3000 down, $900/mo.”, etc. Investors typically inflate the home prices and give the buyer/tenant (who can’t qualify for a loan) a lease option.
+The majority of homes sold with newspapers and classified ads are by professional investors, and filled with ads with headings like “$0 down”, “Owner financing”, “Lease Option”, “Bad credit ok”, “$3000 down, $900/mo.”, etc. Investors typically inflate the home prices and give the buyer/tenant (who can’t qualify for a loan) a lease option.
 Credit challenged buyers gravitate towards newspapers because they can’t qualify for a typical loan that would be required for MLS listed homes.
 Other time wasters that will respond to newspaper ads are investors looking for bargains, and real estate agents prospecting for listings.

 Free Real Estate Magazines